y-moriya/hcw-discord/README.md

-# Hatena Comment Watcher on discord
+# Hatebu Comment Watcher on discord